-Seeking to create an unfair advantage for a student, oneself, or others over other community members.
+Seeking to create an unfair academic advantage for any student-including oneself or others-over other community members.
 Examples include, but are not limited to:

-- Stealing an examination or seeking access prior to its administration; - Purchasing or otherwise obtaining a pre-written paper through a mail-order, internet or similar service; - Selling, loaning, or otherwise distributing materials for the purpose of cheating, plagiarizing, or carrying out other academically dishonest acts; - Alteration, theft, forgery, and/or destruction of the academic work of other students, library materials, laboratory materials, or academic records, including transcripts, course registration, course syllabi, and examination/course grades; - Intentionally missing an exam or assignment deadline to gain an unfair advantage; - Misrepresenting or falsifying your class attendance or participation in required activities or that of another student; - Intentional misrepresentation of academic information on a resume or job application.
-Including: grade point average (GPA), coursework, rank, grades earned, and honors received; - Sharing group work with outside parties (including, but not limited to, recruiters and employers) without the written consent of all contributing individuals.
+- Stealing an examination or seeking access prior to its administration; - Purchasing or otherwise obtaining a pre-written paper through mail-order or internet service or through generative or other artificial intelligence; - Selling, loaning, or otherwise distributing materials for the purpose of cheating, plagiarizing, or carrying out other academically dishonest acts; - Alteration, theft, forgery, and/or destruction of the academic work of other students - Destruction of library materials, laboratory materials, or academic records, including transcripts, course registration, course syllabi, and examination/course grades; - Intentionally missing an exam or assignment deadline to gain an unfair advantage; - Misrepresenting or falsifying your class attendance or participation in required activities or the participation of another student; - Intentional misrepresentation of academic information on a resume or job application.
+Including: grade point average (GPA), coursework, rank, grades earned, and honors received; Sharing group work with outside parties (including, but not limited to, recruiters and employers) without the written consent of all contributing individuals;